William Griffin and Rachel Louisa Cooper were my paternal grandmother's parents. This document attempts to summarize important events in

 Peter Griffin was admitted to the Yarra Bend Lunatic Asylum on

 11 January 1881 by his brother James.
-Peter was released
+The stated cause for (likely involuntary)

 to Yarra Bend, this time by his son, my great-grandfather, William.